JIITODC/trident/README.md

 Landing page of Trident [WIP]

 ## Build source:
 - Clone.
 - Run `yarn` or `npm install`.
 - Run `gulp build` to build locally.
 - Run `gulp` to watch.

+# Notes
+- The enviroment is configured for LTS versions before 12.
+- Therefore, too trigger builds as expected, downgrade to LTS 10, i.e.,
+  - `nvm install 10`
+  - `nvm use 10`